-Plan Administrator and participants MSA Retirement Savings Plan:
+Plan Administrator and Participants MSA Retirement Savings Plan:

-We have audited the accompanying statement of net assets available for benefits of the MSA Retirement Savings Plan (the "Plan") as of December 31, 2009 and the related statement of changes in net assets available for benefits for the year then ended.
+We have audited the accompanying statements of net assets available for benefits of the MSA Retirement Savings Plan (the "Plan") as of December 31, 2010 and 2009, and the related statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of the Plan as of and for the year ended December 31, 2008 were audited by other auditors whose report dated June 19, 2009 expressed an unqualified opinion on those statements.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2009 and the changes in net assets available for benefits for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2010 and 2009, and the changes in net assets available for benefits for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Our audit was performed for the purpose of forming an opinion on the 2009 basic financial statements taken as a whole.
-The supplemental Schedule H, Line 4(i) - Schedule of Assets (Held at End of Year) as of December 31, 2009 is presented for the purpose of additional analysis and is not a required part of the 2009 basic financial statements, but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+Our audits were performed for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The supplemental Schedule H, Line 4(i) - Schedule of Assets (Held at End of Year) as of December 31, 2010 is presented for the purpose of additional analysis and is not a required part of the basic financial statements, but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
 The supplemental schedule is the responsibility of the Plan's management.
-The supplemental schedule has been subjected to the auditing procedures applied in our audit of the 2009 basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the 2009 basic financial statements taken as a whole.
+The supplemental schedule has been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-/s/ ParenteBeard LLC Pittsburgh, Pennsylvania June 28, 2010
+/s/ ParenteBeard LLC Pittsburgh, Pennsylvania June 15, 2011

-STATEMENTS OF NET ASSETS AVAILABLE FOR BENEFITS

-(Dollars in thousands)
+MSA RETIREMENT SAVINGS PLAN STATEMENTS OF NET ASSETS AVAILABLE FOR BENEFITS (Dollars in thousands)

-Decem nber 31
+Decem iber 31

-2009 2008
+2010 2009

-Investments, at fair value
+Investments, at fair value:

-Registered investment companies \$107,230 \$ 89,503
+Registered investment companies \$125,796 \$107,230

-Common collective trust 36,467 39,806
+Common collective trust 35,256 36,467

-MSA common stock fund 553 414
+MSA common stock fund 750 553

-Net assets available for benefits, at fair value 144,250 129,723
+Net assets available for benefits, at fair value 161,802 144,250

-Adjustment from fair value to contract value for fully benefit-responsive investment contracts within the common collective trust 458 1,615
+Adjustment from fair value to contract value for fully benefit-responsive investment contracts within the common collective trust (348) 458

-Net assets available for benefits 144,708 131,338
+Net assets available for benefits 161,454 144,708